 Australian Emirates Citi World Mastercard holders may also use one of their two yearly complimentary lounge passes for access when flying Emirates.
-Skywards members can also buy access at the door for around US$100 (ouch!) anyone else can buy access for around US$140 (as long as they are flying with Emirates or on an Emirates codeshare flight operated by Qantas).
+Skywards members can also buy access at the door for around $100 USD (ouch!).
+Anyone else can buy access for around $140 USD (as long as they are flying with Emirates or on an Emirates codeshare flight operated by Qantas).
 It’s hard to imagine any lounge access being worth this kind of fee.

-The Emirates Lounge at Brisbane Airport lounge is located near Gate 75 which is where their A380 is always parked.
+The Emirates Lounge at Brisbane Airport lounge is located near Gate 75, where their A380 is always parked.
 This enables lounge passengers to board directly from the lounge.

 3. Qantas International Business Lounge